mtopircean/essential-oils/README.md

     6. Search patient in the database

 1. Add a product to the database(add_oil()):
-* Main functionality of this feature is to allow the user to add a product to the database by inputing specific parameters.
+* Main functionality of this feature is to allow the user to add a product to the database by inputting specific parameters.
 It also calculates a specific score which is returned in the same database in order to offer a comparison between the different products.
-* If an oil already exists when trying to enter the product, the user will be prompted that the product is already present in the databse, and it will recommand to use the Modify oil data function if the choice will be to modify it`s parameters.
+* If an oil already exists when trying to enter the product, the user will be prompted that the product is already present in the database, and it will recommend to use the Modify oil data function if the choice will be to modify it`s parameters.
-* Throughouth the function, the user is left with choices to jump through different functionalities, in order to make sure there aren`t any closed loops.
+* Throughout the function, the user is left with choices to jump through different functionalities, in order to make sure there aren`t any closed loops.
 * Error checks are also present to ensure that parameters are entered, or that the correct parameters are entered, like for example:
     * No empty strings for oil name and ailment
-    * Yes and No where required, and no other optionl; implemented considering validation ignoring lower/upper case use
+    * Yes and No where required, and no other option; implemented considering validation ignoring lower/upper case use
     * Use of numeric only characters for price input
 * Function, through a link to update_oils_worksheet() function will connect and update the relevant google sheet